snltd/gurp/doc/running-gurp.md

   configs to standard out.
 This is independent of the log level, but can be very useful when debugging.

+- `-D --dump-diffs` When the content of a text file changes, output a diff.

 - `-C, --colour` When dumping configs, use syntax colouring where possible.
 This only works for Janet.